Articles · Product philosophy

 Closing

 Toolcore's stance on artificial intelligence is deliberately conservative in the right places.
 Models are welcome where ambiguity is the problem statement.
 Deterministic tools remain the backbone where correctness is non-negotiable.
 Agents get contracts that respect both users and operators.
-If you are building or integrating against this ecosystem, start from the AI agents & LLM integration guide, browse the AI tools hub, and keep the two pens in mind: one for measurement, one for suggestion—always reconcile them before you ship.
+If you are building or integrating against this ecosystem, start from the AI agents and automation guide, browse the AI tools hub, and keep the two pens in mind: one for measurement, one for suggestion—always reconcile them before you ship.

 Common use cases

-• Pair this essay with /ai-agents when you need both narrative context and concrete integration steps.
+• Pair with /ai-agents when you need the practical integration details after the plain explanation.

 Common mistakes to avoid